brandonkal/inkjet/README.md

 ### Positional arguments

 These are defined beside the command name within `(round_brackets)`.
 They are required arguments that must be supplied for the command to run.
 An argument may be made optional by including a question mark: `(optional_arg?)`.
 The argument name is injected into the script's scope as an environment variable.
+Defaults can be set with an equals sign: `(port=8080)`.
+An arg with a default is naturally optional as well.

 **Example:**